Parasites Mediate Sexual Trait Divergence

-To answer these questions, I studied the local parasite community, the cost of those parasite infections and co-infections, and the information content of male sexual traits in three closely related barn swallow subspecies with divergent sexual signals.
+To answer these questions, I studied the local parasite community, the cost of parasite infections, and the information signaled by male sexual traits in three closely related barn swallow subspecies.
 This work took place in the Czech Republic where females choose males with longer tail streamers, in Colorado where females choose males based on dark ventral plumage, and in Israel, where females choose males based on both tail streamer length and dark ventral coloration.
 Within each of these populations, I compared how sexual traits expression reflects information about local parasite communities and what benefits females gain by using sexual traits to select mates.

-This work is possible because of several amazing collaborators, including: Dr. Tomás Albrecht in the Czech Republic, Dr Yoni Vortman in Israel, and Dr. Basma Sheeta in Egypt.
+This work is possible because of several amazing collaborators, including: Dr. Tomás Albrecht in the Czech Republic and Dr Yoni Vortman in Israel.

 Parasite Manipulation Experiments and Mechanisms in Colorado Barn Swallows

 I have found that the parasite that has the largest impact on Colorado barn swallows is the nest mite.
 These are small blood feeding ectoparasites that live in barn swallow nests and feed on nestlings.
-In order to determine the impacts that these mites have on nestlings, I did several experiments where I removed mites from nests by heating them up with a heatgun, and adding set numbers of live mites into half of my experimental nests.
+To determine the impacts that these mites have on nestlings, I did several experiments where I removed mites from nests by heating them up with a heatgun, and adding live mites to create disinfected and parasitized treatment groups.